[Nothing will be impossible]

 I’ve always hated those “mountains” They look so daunting.
 If you stare at them too long, a “mountain” soon becomes an immovable and ever so discouraging wall.

 There have been times in my life when I’ve felt them looming as I looked at them so cynically.
 That’s just it, our perspective gets skewed and hope gets lost in the struggle.
 If instead we believed that those “mountains” would fall, we could excitedly say, “Look at those Mountains!” while we continued driving.

-I’d forgotten that our niece’s husband, Dave (who we’ve always seen more as a brother), was presently working with Paul as well.
+I’d forgotten that our niece’s husband, Dave (who we’ve always seen more as a brother), was working with Paul as well.
 It was a nice surprise to see him, and it was a blessing to have the opportunity to visit with them both.

-What more could I ask for in a day.
+What more could I ask for in a day?
 I had my God, my family, my sunshine, my eagle, my music, and a road trip!
-The journey home again drew my eyes once more out the window towards those mountain views.
+The journey home, once again, drew my eyes out the window towards those mountain views.

 The clouds had risen so high that I could hardly see those glorious mountains anymore.
 (Yeah, that right there said it all to me.)
 Those mountains just aren’t bigger than my God and my faith.
-Even just a little of it can bring those mountains down.
+Even just a little of it can bring them down.

 “And He said to them, “Because of the littleness of your faith; for truly I say to you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible to you.” –Matthew 17:20

 ❤ ❤ ❤

-Not too long after I wrote this (just under a month) I found myself looking at those “mountains” once again, but I wasn’t looking at them as if they were glorious.
+Not long after I wrote this piece (just under a month) I found myself looking at my “mountains” once again, but I wasn’t looking at them as if they were glorious.
 Truth be told, I was feeling quite frazzled.